-The latest XBMC version 12.0 (Codename Frodo) is a great media center software, but like many other open source projects, it is driven by very technical community, and it is not necessarily user friendly enough for the average person to use and customize.
+The latest XBMC version 13.1 (Codename Gotham) is a great media center software.
+However, like many other open source projects, it is driven by a very technical community, and it is not necessarily user-friendly enough for the average person to use and customize.

 Fortunately, with a bit of time and the right skin, you can set things up properly and make XBMC very user-friendly and rock solid.

-I have spent countless hours crawling all the forums and websites, trying to get the live TV setup, premium online content, and all the other settings right.
+I have spent countless hours crawling all the forums and websites, trying to get the live TV setup, premium online content, automatic light control, and all the other settings right.

-In this extensive guide, you will learn most of the relevant customization tips you need to know to take your new XBMC 12 Frodo installation to the next level.
+In this extensive and updated guide, I will walk you through the relevant customization tips and tricks needed to take your new XBMC 13 Gotham installation to the next level.

 Reading this article will take about 10 minutes.
 So, let’s dive right in…